-We believe that all people are made in God's image, having equal value and the right to be treated with dignity and respect.
+We believe that all people are made in God's image, have equal value, and have the right to be treated with dignity and respect.
 The Student Code of Conduct sets out the responsibilities and expectations for every student at Carey Baptist College.
-This Code of Conduct is a shared responsibility between students, their parents/guardians and the College.
+This Code of Conduct is a shared responsibility between students, their parents/guardians and the College